-The sequence of issuing BE instruction is: CS# goes low $\rightarrow$ sending BE instruction code $\rightarrow$ 3-byte address on SI $\rightarrow$ CS# goes high.
+The sequence of issuing BE instruction is: CS# goes low \rightarrow send BE instruction code \rightarrow 3-byte address on SI \rightarrow CS# goes high.

-Both SPI (8 clocks) and QPI (2 clocks) command cycle can accept by this instruction.
-The SIO[3:1] are don't care when during SPI mode.
+Both SPI (8 clocks) and QPI (2 clocks) command cycles can be accepted by this instruction.
+The SIO[3:1] are don't care during SPI mode.